skills/migrate-ado-repository/.github/steps/1-step.md

    ```

 1. Watch the script output as it initializes and applies the Terraform configuration.
-1. Wait for the script to complete successfully.
+1. Mona will comment here with the next step as the script completes successfully.

 <details>
 <summary>Having trouble? 🤷</summary><br/>